Amber-Song/create-react-app-without-CRA/README.md

 1. Add build script in *package.json* so that you don't need to remember the command for running webpack, just run `npm run build`.

 Now when you open *index.html* with browser, you can see 'Hello world' on the page!
 Checkout commits for each step.

+Also!
+Checkout [webpack start tutorial](https://webpack.js.org/guides/getting-started/) for more explanation and feature.
+Checkout [babel](https://babeljs.io/docs/en/babel-preset-react) for more explanation and feature.